Bernard of Menthon: Legacy

+Veneration

-Although venerated from the 12th century in such places of northern Italy as Aosta, Novara and Brescia, Bernard was not formally recognized as a saint until his canonization by Pope Innocent XI in 1681.
-His feast is celebrated on 28 May or June 15 (Roman Martyrology).
+Although venerated from the 11th century in such places of northern Italy as Aosta, Novara and Brescia, Bernard was canonised only in 1681 by Pope Innocent XI.
+His feast is celebrated on 28 May or June 15 (Roman Martyrology date given for his burial).
 Pope Pius XI confirmed Bernard as the patron saint of the Alps in 1923.
 His image appears in the flag of some detachments of the Tyrolean Alpine Guard.
 He is also the patron saint of skiing, snowboarding, hiking, backpacking, and mountaineering.

-Saint Bernard's Catholic Church in Saranac Lake, New York and St. Bernard's catholic church and school in New Washington, OH is named for him.
+Saint Bernard's Catholic Church in Saranac Lake, New York and St. Bernard's Catholic Church and school in New Washington, Ohio are named for him.

+Conflicting dates are given for when Saint Bernard lived and died.
+Alban Butler in his Lives of the Saints book series as well as the Catholic Encyclopedia have the birth year being 923 and his death year being 1008.
+Many traditional sources repeat these dates, with some variations.